welvet/SillyTavern-MessageSummarize/README.md

   - Grey: Excluded

 ### Todo
-- need to add option to cascade summary edits when previous summaries are included in the summary prompt.
 - ~~Handle swiping, editing, and deleting summaries~~
 - ~~button to resummarize a given message~~
 - ~~Display summaries below each message~~